 Results 1–10 of 20 for "Curriculum"X related to "Leading practitioners and researchers..."
-Refine Your Search Refine Your Search TopicEducation (52)HIV & AIDS (7)Children (5)Learning & memory (5)Testing issues (3) 9 more... [+] Personality (2)Sleep (2)Depression (1)Emotional health (1)Law & psychology (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Brabeck, Mary (1) 26 more... [+] Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1) 7 more... [+] Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Woods, Paul I. (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Lesson 2: Psychologists and PerspectivesA lesson on psychological careers, subfields and contemporary theoretical orientations in psychology.Curriculum 4.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 5.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
-Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 6.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsCurriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (18)Learning & memory (5)Children (4)Personality (2)Race (2) 5 more... [+] Emotional health (1)HIV & AIDS (1)Law & psychology (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Brabeck, Mary (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1) 7 more... [+] Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 4.Lesson 2: Psychologists and PerspectivesA lesson on psychological careers, subfields and contemporary theoretical orientations in psychology.Curriculum 5.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
+Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 6.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 9.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 10.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Curriculum"X related to "Leading practitioners and researchers..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 7.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 10.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Curriculum"X related to "Leading practitioners and researchers..."